chainer/chainer/docs/source/chainerx/tutorial/index.rst

 These are new methods that have been introduced to replace :meth:`chainer.Link.to_cpu` and :meth:`chainer.Link.to_gpu`, extending device transfer to arbitrary devices.
 Similarly, you have to transfer the data (:class:`chainer.Variable`\ s) to the same device before feeding them to the model.

-Note that no breaking changes should have been introduced and any existing Chainer code (that works with the current master branch of Chainer) is expected to work.

 Will my FunctionNode work with ChainerX?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^